SoccerNet/sn-gamestate/README.md

 ![Gamestate example](images/gamestate-example.jpg)

 ## GameState Baseline
-For the purpose of this challenge, we use [TrackLab framework](https://github.com/TrackingLaboratory/tracklab), an open-source modular tracking framework.
+For the purpose of this challenge, we use the [TrackLab framework](https://github.com/TrackingLaboratory/tracklab), an open-source modular tracking framework.
 In the diagram below, you can see how each part of the framework is replaceable with different options thanks to TrackLab.
-This helps you be in charge of which task of the challenge you want to improve without worring about other tasks.
+This helps you be in charge of which task of the challenge you want to improve without worrying about other tasks.

 ![Tracklab diagram](images/tracklab_diag.jpg)
 ## Installing TrackLab and the GameState baseline